-One consequence of COVID-related restrictions on movement is the increase in armchair travel opportunities.
-Various organisations now let you explore the sights and sounds of Vienna from afar via livestreaming, video recordings and other forms of virtual tours.
+One consequence of COVID-related restrictions on movement was the increase in armchair travel opportunities.
+Even though Vienna has long reopened, various organisations still let you explore the sights and sounds of Vienna from afar via livestreaming, video recordings and other forms of virtual tours.

 Vienna from your armchair

 (Travel the streets of Vienna from the comfort of your own home)

 The list of virtual tours seems to grow daily, but I’ve picked out a few highlights and examples for you.
 Feast upon them until such time as you can experience the joys of Vienna in person…

 The YouTube channel of the official tourist information service is your friend, here.
 Their VIENNA/NOW Sights playlist, for example, has brief introductions to top locations like the State Opera House.

 The VIENNA/NOW Top Picks playlist takes you on short, themed journeys through the city.
 So you can view, for example, a selection of Christmas markets or Art Nouveau landmarks.

 (Though, frankly, Christmas markets are only half the fun without inconceivably large amounts of the kind of food and drink you